Last Updated on June 28, 2022 by Sorin Petroj

 Every player should have the concept of a game of table tennis.
 There is no universal formula as to which concept is best.

 However, you need to analyze your strengths and weaknesses and conclude what your concept is based on that.
-We will help you take a better look at your game from multiple perspectives to find the right advantage.
+We will help you look at your game from multiple perspectives to find the proper advantage.
 It would be best if you determined what works best for you.
 Because otherwise, you will play ping pong as your opponent dictates.

-If you are aware of your strongest advantages, you can persuade your opponent to give you such balls in various ways in order to use them.
+If you know your strongest advantages, you can persuade your opponent to give you such balls in various ways to use them.
 Take a look at some examples of the game concept.
-You will then determine what your concept is, but the most important thing is defining it and sticking to it.
+You will then determine your concept, but the most important thing is defining it and sticking to it.

 Examples of the concept of the game in table tennis

 Predominantly offensive style of play with forehand side force.
-This means that you will always strive to attack the first or second ball and cover 80% of the table surface with a forehand.
-So you will also serve that the opponent must return mostly to the forehand side.
+You will always strive to attack the first or second ball and cover 80% of the table surface with a forehand.
+So you will also serve that the opponent must return mainly to the forehand side.

 Mostly stopper style of play with waiting for the opponent’s mistake.
 This means that you will not aspire to topspins because your blocks are safe, and you will wait for the opponent to attack.
 Then, with safe and precise blocks, you make him move more and make mistakes.

 Mostly attacking style of playing with backend.
 There are players whose backhand is naturally stronger, and they force as much of the table as possible to cover with a backhand.
-Certainly, the forehand must be satisfactorily safe, and then you always score a backhand.
+Indeed, the forehand must be satisfactorily safe, and then you consistently score a backhand.

 Predominantly defensive style of play.
 This means that during 90% of the match, you will defend with a pimp and move away from the table.
 So your concept is to return as many balls as possible until the opponent gets tired or makes a mistake.

-Aggressive attacking style with the goal of getting the point from one or two balls.
-This is an extremely difficult concept and requires a lot of training.
+Aggressive attacking style to get the point from one or two balls.
+This is a complicated concept and requires a lot of training.
 The focus is on an attack with strong topspins on both sides.
-If the opponent returns the ball, the goal is further to strengthen the second or possibly the third ball.
+If the opponent returns the ball, the goal is further to strengthen the second or third ball.

 All of this that we’ve analyzed so far won’t make sense if you play every day with one or two of the same players.

-One of the 7 best tips to improve table tennis fast is to play with as many different players as possible.
-If possible, and with better than you.
-This way, you will learn from your mistakes and be better every time.
+One of the seven best tips to improve table tennis fast is to play with as many different players as possible.
+If it’s possible, and with better than you, this way, you will learn from your mistakes and be better every time.

 I know a lot of players who even pay for table tennis lessons, but always with the same person.
 Then when the match with the others starts, they get lost and can’t cope with different balls.
-That is why it is crucial to play matches with as many different partners as possible.
+It is crucial to play games with as many various partners as possible.

 Even if you are better than others, play with them.
 You will do well in those matches.
-I also recommend going to tournaments where the opponents are weaker but where the system is to play a lot of matches.
+I also recommend going to tournaments where the opponents are weaker but where the system is to play many games.
 One tournament with 10 matches is worth 3 pieces of training at home.

 Why is it important to play matches with better players?

 Firstly, a psychological factor is to learn to accept defeat.
-When you accept that and start thinking only about the next point, your game will improve a lot.
+When you accept that and start thinking only about the next point, your game will improve.
 The best table tennis players do not show emotions when losing points but always focus on the next ball.

-Secondly, from better players, you will always learn something new and useful.
-Sometimes it’s a new service, a certain block, side pimping, and much more.
-The next thing is that by playing with them, you will see your mistakes and what you need to work on in the future.
+Secondly, you will always learn something new and valuable from better players.
+Sometimes it’s a new service, a specific block, side pimping, etc. The next thing is that by playing with them, you will see your mistakes and what you need to work on in the future.

 Moreover, I tell you from experience that I always won after a strong tournament where I suffered defeats, returning to matches with players of my level.
 When you feel the experience and the strength of the blows of the better ones, of course, it will be much easier for you with the weaker ones.

-The last of the 7 best tips to improve table tennis fast is to record matches and exercises.
-Nowadays, modern video cameras and smartphones are really a pity that sometimes you don’t take videos and see yourself playing later.
+The last of the seven best tips to improve table tennis fast is to record matches and exercises.
+Nowadays, modern video cameras and smartphones are a pity that sometimes you don’t take videos and see yourself playing later.

 Of course, a coach can always give you good advice.
-However, you will know exactly what and how you could fix a particular move when you see yourself.
-You have noticed that even when you play, you always notice an opponent’s mistake.
-This is because while we play, we always see better from the side than our movements.
+However, you will know precisely what and how you could fix a particular move when you see yourself.
+You have noticed that you always notice an opponent’s mistake even when you play.
+This is because we always see better from the side than our movements while we play.

-Also, I recommend that you do it from time to time, but accept the mistake and practice it in the next pieces of training.
+Also, I recommend that you do it from time to time, but accept the mistake and practice it in the following pieces of training.

 Look at this as a long-term process, step by step to success.
-Each of these tips will help you speed up your game, reflexes, and strokes little by little.
+These tips will help you speed up your game, reflexes, and strokes little by little.

 Therefore, try to practice a little bit of everything, and you will see results very quickly.
-You will feel nicer and stronger when you start a new match because you know that you have improved certain things.
-We hope these 7 best tips to improve table tennis fast have helped you progress in this sport.
+You will feel more excellent and more vital when you start a new match because you know that you have improved certain things.
+We hope these seven best tips to improve table tennis fast have helped you progress in this sport.